-The topic of the seminar will be announced at the end of the preceding term on the internet.
+The topics of the seminar will be announced at the beginning of the term in a preliminaty meeting.
+Dates will be announced on the internet.

 Literature and relevant sources will be announced at the beginning of the seminar.

 The seminar is offered in each term.